al3xkras/ProjectE-1.18.2-fork/README.md

 Discover powerful alchemical tools, items, and devices.
 Break down unwanted items into EMC (Energy-Matter Covalence) and use that EMC to create new items.

+# What was modified in the fork compared to the original ProjectE (mc 1.18.2):

+- Dark matter pedestal active zone radius was set to 2 blocks instead of 4.
+Reasons: radius of 2 blocks is suitable for most use cases; better flexibility of mechanisms; reduce lag
+- Dark/Red matter armor and tools and special armor / tools were made enchantable.
+- Transmutation GUI restricts selling hotbar items for EMC.
+In many situations, valuable items that have a EMC value may be stored in the hotbar inventory and sold by accident.

 # I found a bug
 Bugs can be reported at: https://github.com/sinkillerj/ProjectE/issues